 How to choose the right LiDAR drone?

 The truth is that there is no best LiDAR drone but the most suitable one.
-When choosing the best mapping drone to fly with your LiDAR system, the terrain of the survey area, payloads, types of drones, and the price should all be considered.
+When choosing the best 3D modeling drone to fly with your LiDAR system, the terrain of the survey area, payloads, types of drones, and the price should all be considered.